This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 Carnegie Library of Pittsburgh: http://www.clpgh.org

 Free to the people since 1895, the Carnegie Library of Pittsburgh serves the Pittsburgh area with a distinguished history of leadership among the country’s great public libraries.
 Through its 19 neighborhood locations, Carnegie Library of Pittsburgh is the region’s most visited asset.
-Students are assigned to the Help Desk in the Main Library on the Oakland Campus and serve as the first points of contact to assist the public in navigating the departments of the library as well as its resources.
+Placements are available at the Main Library on the Oakland Campus as well as various branches.

 Carnegie Mellon University Libraries: http://www.library.cmu.edu